lemocla/Codzilla/documentation/features.md

     - ### **My profile page**

          My profile page features the user’s personal information, account settings and notification preferences.
-The user is able to edit each section as well as changing his password using modal forms.
+The user is able to edit each section as well as changing their password using modal forms.
 The page will be updated upon submitting the new information.

-         This page also features the ability for the user to delete his account.
+         This page also features the ability for the user to delete their account.
 Upon clicking delete, a confirmation modal opens so that the user doesn’t delete his account by accident.

          > As a returning user, I want to be able to edit my profile so that I can update my personal information
          > As a returning user, I want to be able to delete my profile so that my personal information is removed from the website